BEAR-Labs/FMS-Band/README.md

 > PDMS Dome, FSR400, and Sensor Cradle construction

+### Cradle construction

+1. Print eight cradles using the Real_Holder_V9.stl provided.
+   > *Image to be added*

+2. Place an FSR400 pressure sensor into each cradle and apply liquid adhesive to secure the sensor in position.
+   > *Image to be added*

+3. Carefully fit an adhesive PDMS dome to the sensing surface of each FSR, ensuring full coverage over the active sensing region to evenly distribute forces.
+   > *Image to be added*

+4. Bend the FSR solder tabs at a 90° angle so they lay flat on the cradle.
+   > *Image to be added*

+5. Solder input and output wires to the copper tape, and reinforce the connections with a thin layer of hot glue to prevent stress from wire tension.
+   > *Image to be added*

+6. Mount the sensor units onto a Velcro base band for easy adjustment and modularity.
+   > *Image to be added*

+7. Connect a 9-wire bus cable with a DuPont connector to the Velcro band and tether the device to any data acquisition system.
+   > *Image to be added*

 ## Circuit Design - Voltage Divider (VD)
 Each FSR400 sensor is placed externally on a separate device (the velcro armband) and connected to the circuit board through dedicated pin headers.
 One pin of the FSR is connected to an external +5V source, while the other pins are connected to a junction on the circuit board.
 In this junction one end is linked to the 7.5 kΩ resistor and another to the Sig0.
-The end of the resistor not connected to the pin junction is connected to ground.
+The end of the resistor not connected to the pin junction is connected to the GND.
 The output signal (Sig0) is measured at the junction between the FSR and resistor and is sent to an external microcontroller through another set of dedicated pins.
 This setup allows for modularity and easy sensor replacement while still providing an analog voltage output that varies based on applied force.